harrisjunaid/MITxPRO-MERN-Module-16/README.md

 ### 16-3_b    Generate Players On The Tic-Tac-Toe Board

+React re-renders when state is managed through useState hook.

 - Starter code for the Tic-Tac-Toe board.
 - Set the state of the board component so it can keep track of players.